KomunikacjaTechnicznaVistula/jakub-buksinski/docs/initial-setup/software-you-need.md

 **VST plug-in**.
 It will allow you to model the guitar sounds in the way you want.
 Numerous free and paid software options are available on the market.

-**DAW workstation** (to record the guitar with your VST pug-ins embedded and to arrange your guitar tracks).
+**DAW workstation** You need it to record the guitar with the embedded VST pug-ins and to arrange your guitar tracks.
 You can pick from a great choice of industry standards, but be warned - they are pricey!

 #### Things to consider: